National Geological Screening for a GDF - further reading

-Where communities are interested and the geology has potential, RWM will then commission new investigations to address gaps in geological understanding.
-Initially these may include airborne geophysical surveys.
-Land-based geophysical surveys and the drilling of boreholes will be needed to provide the level of information needed to identify a preferred site for a GDF.
+Where communities are interested and the geology has potential, NWS will then commission new investigations to address gaps in geological understanding.
+Initially these may include marine or airborne geophysical surveys and land-based geophysical surveys.
+The drilling of boreholes will be needed to provide the level of information needed to identify a preferred site for a GDF.

 More details about the wider Siting Process can be found here.